electricganesha/hamster/README.md

 ## 🚀 Features

-- **Session Tracking:** Records every running session with start/end time, wheel rotations, temperature, humidity, and optional image.
+- **Session Tracking:** Records every running session with start/end time, wheel rotations, and per-rotation logs (timestamp, temperature, humidity).
+- **Per-Rotation Logging:** Stores detailed logs for each wheel rotation, including timestamp, temperature, and humidity.
-- **Distance Calculation:** Computes distance based on a configurable wheel diameter (default: 28cm).
+- **Distance Calculation:** Computes distance run based on a configurable wheel diameter (default: 28cm).
+- **Speed Calculation:** Calculates average speed (meters per second) for each session and aggregates by day.
 - **Sensor Integration:** Uses a Raspberry Pi with:
   - Keyestudio KS0020 Hall Effect sensor (for wheel rotations)
   - Keyestudio DHT22 sensor (for temperature & humidity)
 - **Data Storage:** All data is sent to a PostgreSQL database (via Supabase).
 - **Dashboard:**
-  - Filter by date, distance, temperature, humidity
+  - Filter by date, distance, speed, temperature, humidity
   - Aggregates and visualizes sessions by day
-  - Interactive charts for distance, temperature, and humidity trends
+  - Interactive charts for distance, speed, rotations, temperature, and humidity trends
+  - Responsive table and card views for session data
+- **Image Support:** Optionally attach images to sessions.

 ---